 How To Plant Your Fall Garden

 Fall gardens might be my favorite for another reason.
 They are supper easy to start and maintain.
 You don’t have to worry about when to start your seeds indoors or when to transfer them outside.
-In fact you just sprinkle a few seed in the ground and cover them with dirt (direct sow).
+In fact you just sprinkle a few seeds in the ground and cover them with dirt (direct sow).
 If you are starting to farm on bigger land as a large-scale process, you might need to make use of equipment like crimper rollers.
 These can help kill cover crops and produce mulch, so that weed growth is suppressed and water can seep in better into the soil.
 Actually most fall produce does better with the direct sowing method than starting indoors and transplanting.
 Then you just make sure they stay well watered and pick them when they are ready!
 You could also incorporate some light installations (websites like https://scynceled.com/shop/green-house-lights/) if your vegetable garden requires one!

 When To Plant Your Fall Garden

 Generally you want to plant fall garden 6-8 weeks before the first frost.
 To get your frost dates check out The Farmer’s Almanac Frost Date Calculator.
 I love the Farmer’s Almanac y’all.
 It is pretty much the bible of farming, if you have never heard of it/used it poke around their website or order yourself your own Almanac here.
 Now on to my favorite plants to grow in the fall.

 I love spinach, in salads, quiches, sauteed, in smoothies.
 Pretty much just about any way you can eat spinach.
 For spinach you direct sow the seeds into the ground spacing them 1-2 inches apart.
 I also like to mix in nitrogen rich fertilizers like cottonseed meal, blood meal, or composted manure (this is what I usually use because it is a great way for me to use all the horse poo).